stampit-org/stamp-specification/README.md

 * `stamp` A reference to the stamp producing the instance.
 * `args` An array of the arguments passed into the stamp, including the `options` argument.

-Note that if nothing is passed to factory function, `options` will be ensured to be an empty object.
+Note that if no `options` object is passed to the factory function, an empty object will be passed to initializers.

 -----